Life is miraculous

 The word "miraculous" is appropriate for two reasons.
 First, this realization reveals a remarkable sense in which the "sheer fact of experience" is spontaneous and uncaused.
 Second—and perhaps more importantly—it gives rise to a transcendent wonder, awe, gratitude, joy, and love beyond all comprehension.

 I laugh when I think how I once sought paradise as a realm outside of the world of birth.
 It is right in the world of birth and death that the miraculous truth is revealed.
 But this is not the laughter of someone who suddenly acquires a great fortune; neither is it the laughter of one who has won a victory.
 It is, rather, the laughter of one who; after having painfully searched for something for a long time, finds it one morning in the pocket of his coat.

 Thích Nhất Hạnh, Zen master

 It is the faintly whispered memory of this primordial condition that births our intuition that life is sacred, that we must treat each other and our world with unflinching kindness, and that it all deeply matters in a way that our models can never capture.
-The further we wander from this realization, and the more we convince ourselves that life is fundamentally lifeless, the more we will turn it lifeless.
+The further we wander from this realization, and the more we convince ourselves that reality is fundamentally lifeless, the more we turn it lifeless.
 This self-fulfilling philosophy operates ruthlessly, without fail.
 While I cannot prove it to you, that is the root cause of the devastation you see around you today.

 Let us reverse it before it's too late.